 What constitutes trespass to person?

 Trespass to person is defined as a direct and intentional interference with another person's bodily integrity without lawful justification.
-In healthcare settings, this primarily manifests as battery (unauthorised physical contact, such as performing treatment without valid consent), though it can also include assault (causing reasonable fear of imminent unlawful contact) or false imprisonment (unlawfully restraining someone's freedom of movement).
+In healthcare settings, this primarily manifests as battery, which is unauthorised physical contact.

-The 2012 New South Wales Court of Appeal case Dean v Phung established critical principles that continue to shape this area of law.
+One of the most notable trespass cases in the Australian healthcare context is the 2012 New South Wales Court of Appeal case Dean v Phung.
 A workplace injury left the plaintiff with minor dental damage (chipped front teeth).
 His dentist subsequently performed extensive treatment over 53 consultations, including root canal therapy and crowns on all teeth, at a cost exceeding $73,000.

-The plaintiff argued this treatment was unnecessary and ineffective, alleging the dentist knew this but proceeded anyway.
-The court found that because the dentist had not informed his patient the treatment was unnecessary before obtaining consent, the defence of consent failed.
+The plaintiff argued this treatment was excessive, unnecessary and well beyond what was required to treat the chipped teeth.
+He alleged that the dentist knew this but proceeded anyway.
+The court found that because the dentist had not informed the patient that the treatment was unnecessary before obtaining consent, the defence of consent failed.
 The patient had been misled about the fundamental nature and purpose of what was being performed.

 Real-world implications

-MIPS has observed concerning patterns in trespass claims.
-One plastic surgeon performed breast implant surgery using implants chosen based on a commercial arrangement with a product representative rather than clinical suitability.
+MIPS has observed an increase in claims where both negligence and trespass are pleaded.
+For example, a plastic surgeon performed breast implant surgery using implants chosen based on a commercial arrangement with a product representative rather than clinical suitability.
 The plaintiff successfully argued treatment was undertaken for non-therapeutic purposes, leading to settlement before trial.

-In another case, a dentist performed 10 veneers using superannuation access whilst failing to adequately treat the patient's underlying decay.
-The patient argued consent was invalid because the treatment could not resolve her disease and was performed primarily to maximise superannuation extraction.
+In another case, a dentist performed ten veneers to improve the cosmetic appearance of a patient with dental decay but failed to treat the patient's underlying decay.
+The patient argued that the consent was invalid because the dentist knew that the treatment provided could not resolve her disease and was performed primarily to maximise income.
 This claim could not be defended.

 Why these claims pose unique risks

 Trespass to person claims carry consequences beyond standard negligence litigation.
-Successful plaintiffs can receive aggravated or exemplary damages, which are not available in negligence claims and critically, are not covered under professional indemnity insurance.
-Additionally, established trespass findings typically trigger regulatory investigation and cause significant reputational damage.
+Successful plaintiffs can receive aggravated or exemplary damages, which are not available to plaintiffs in negligence claims.
+More importantly, as proven trespass claims often involves recklessness or a degree of dishonesty or deception, MIPS does not cover aggravated or exemplary damages under the Policy.

 Protecting your practice

 Robust informed consent processes and contemporaneous documentation form your primary defence.
-Consent must cover the exact procedure to be performed, properly inform about risks, benefits and alternatives (including no treatment), and be obtained without coercion.
-Whilst oral consent is legally valid, you’re strongly encouraged to document this in the patient’s health records.
+Treatment must only be offered if there is a genuine therapeutic purpose and can address the patient’s underlying problem.
+If treatment is offered, information must be provided to patients about the exact procedure to be performed, the purposed benefits of the procedure, the risks and alternatives (including no treatment) of the procedure, and be obtained without coercion.
+Whilst oral consent is legally valid, you’re strongly encouraged to document in the patient’s health record the information provided to the patient and their consent or refusal to consent.
 Written consent is strongly advised for complex procedures.

 Treatment must always align with therapeutic requirements.
 For purely cosmetic procedures, patients require explicit disclosure.
 The Medical Board's guidelines on non-therapeutic cosmetic treatment provide valuable guidance.
 When proposing treatment that might be considered unusual for the condition or is significant and irreversible, obtain a specialist opinion first.